Engineering

 Effective memory management for agents is not a single store.
 It is a hierarchy of stores with different retention windows, retrieval patterns, and purposes.

-Conversation memory is the active context window - what the model can see right now.
-Everything in a live turn is here: system prompt, current tool outputs, the messages in the current exchange.
-It is fast and complete, but it resets at the end of the session and its capacity is constrained by the model's context limit.
+• Conversation memory is the active context window - what the model can see right now.
+Everything in a live turn is here: system prompt, current tool outputs, and the messages in the current exchange.
+It is fast and complete, but it resets at the end of the session, and its capacity is constrained by the model's context limit.
 This is where most teams stop.

-Organizational memory operates at the team or company level.
-Shared policies, knowledge base entries, team-wide context that should be consistent across every agent and every user in a deployment.
-This is the layer that matters for enterprise applications where an agent needs to reflect company-specific knowledge regardless of which employee is using it.
+• Organizational memory operates at the team or company level.
+Shared policies, knowledge base entries, and team-wide context that should be consistent across every agent and every user in a deployment.
+This is the layer that matters for enterprise applications, where an agent needs to reflect company-specific knowledge regardless of which employee is using it.

 The short-term vs. long-term memory breakdown covers how these layers map to each other and where the architectural handoffs are.